-This vintage recipe for wilted lettuce with bacon is the perfect way to eat leaf lettuce from the garden.
+This classic recipe for wilted lettuce with bacon is the perfect way to eat leaf lettuce from the garden.
 The warm bacon dressing is a little sweet, tangy and savory all at once.
-It’s the perfect mix!
+It’s the perfect mix.

 There is just something about the slightly sweet and really simple salad that draws me in.
 Of course the bacon doesn’t hurt!